1Guv/WDI-25-Project-2/README.md

 ##The build:

-* Attempted to make a full restfull app using an API
+* The project was to build a full restfull app using an API
 * Used Node, Express, Ajax, JSON, JS, MongoDB, HTML 5, CSS and jQuery were used to create the website.
 * Used Google Map API to show supercars on the map in London.
 * Used Trello for my project board: